-Earl owns and runs Sunshine Brew — a popular coffee shop that’s been around for over ten years.
-With the success of his business, he recently decided to expand into the eCommerce marketplace.
+Earl owns and runs Sunshine Brew — a popular coffee shop that has been around for over ten years.
+With the success of his business, he recently decided to expand into the ecommerce marketplace.
 Earl is launching an online store, SunshineBrew.com, to increase his brand’s reach and sell his specialty roasts around the country.

-Here are a few tips to managing your packaging production timeline in order to plan for exactly when you need to place an order.
+Here are a few tips for managing your packaging production timeline and plan exactly when you need to place an order.

 Tip #1: Identify Key Dates and Retail Events for Your Brand

-By knowing these dates in advanced, you can then work backwards to determine when to place your order.
+By knowing these dates in advance, you can then work backward to determine when to place your order.
 Here’s an example of a calendar that Earl might create to manage his packaging timeline:

 Tip #2: Know Your Custom Packaging Provider

 Production is often the largest variable in your packaging production timeline.
 This is the length of time required to produce your packaging from order initiation to manufacturing completion, also known as lead time.
 Lead time is driven by many factors, including the package style and material, the print method being used, and the location of the manufacturer(s).
 Every packaging provider has different standards on lead time.
-This is why it’s important to understand the policies set by your packaging provider before placing an order.
+It's essential to understand the policies set by your packaging provider before placing an order.

 Tip #3: Research Packaging Shipping Methods

 Shipping is a critical factor in the packaging production timeline that new ecommerce business owners tend to overlook.
 Shipping times are based on the shipping method you choose when placing your order, so it’s important to research the best carrier based on your specific needs and location.
 For example: if you choose UPS Ground, your order does not have a guaranteed delivery window.
 The UPS Ground delivery window typically falls between 4-7 days.
 This time may be reduced depending on your location.